muratdem/MDBTLA/MultiShardTxn/README.md

-# Formal Specification of Distributed Transactions in MongoDB
+# TLA+ Specification of Distributed Transactions in MongoDB

 This directory contains formal specifications that model the high level behavior of the [distributed, cross-shard transactions protocol in MongoDB](https://github.com/mongodb/mongo/blob/master/src/mongo/db/s/README_sessions_and_transactions.md#transactions).
 You can interact with some models of the current specification on the web here: